 This expression matches any scheduled event from a specific event schedule.
 The time window does not apply.
-For example, the following configuration initiates a work item when the AE:

-Maintenance Mode Check event schedule generates an event.
+For example, the following configuration initiates a work item when the AE: Maintenance Mode Check event schedule generates an event.

-'''

-■ Scheduled event defined by event schedule AE: Maintenance Mode Check ×
+Has All of the following (Time window: 2 Minutes) Scheduled event defined by event schedule AE: Maintenance Mode Check ×

-'''